The Campus, Community and Personal Safety Advisory Committee was formed for the specific

 from the campus community, including undergraduate students, graduate student, postdocs,

+faculty and staff.
 The membership will be determined collaboratively between institutional, faculty,

 and student leadership.